Avinash-Murugappan/A-Study-and-analysis-of-different-simulator-in-cn/README.md

 ```
 ISSN (Print): 2347- 6710
 ```
-## International Journal of Innovative Research in Science,
+## International Journal of Innovative Research in Science,Engineering and Technology

-## Engineering and Technology

 ```
 (An ISO 3297: 2007 Certified Organization)